Where Romance, Mystery, Murder and Comedy Roam The Web Together - Along With News, Writing Tips, And More.

 According to one study that pulled together 19 other studies, there are more than a million dads out there in the USA alone taking care of another man’s child.
 Whether they know it or not.

 Sadly, not every man who loved a woman was also able to love her child – if that child was another man’s.
-Some evensleeping baby on a hand suggested that the woman have her child adopted.
+Some even suggested that the woman have her child adopted.
 In more than one heartbreaking case, the man sued his partner after finding out he’d been raising a child or children that weren’t his.

 I can only imagine the hurt and sorrow that lies behind some of these stories.